EVS-GIS/python-fct/README.md

 ## Quick start

 - Windows
-  - Install python >= 3.8 with environment PATH
+  - Install python >= 3.8 and < 3.11 with environment PATH
   - Install Git for windows
   - Open a command prompt